deercoder/hadoop-practice/README.md

 README
 ===

+Hadoop project, MapReduce, Data Analysis, Java

+This project is to use Java to manuplate multiple text files with selecting, projection, natural joint and aggregation.
+All these operations are done with MapReduce process instead of database.

+The target of the project is to let us get familar with the MapReduce machnism, how to design reasonable Map and Reduce function, and how to dispatch/deploy the tasks in Hadoop.

+For details, check the *ProjectDescription.pdf*

 ##GUIDE

 This folder stores the necessary data source, code as well as the output for the *Advanced Database* Project, the structure is as follows: